-The USCIS requires green card and naturalization applicants to be fingerprinted for the purpose of conducting FBI criminal background checks.
+The U.S. Citizenship and Immigration Services (USCIS) requires green card and naturalization applicants to be fingerprinted for the purpose of conducting FBI criminal background checks.

 - Submit application.